facundobatista/pyempaq/README.md

 PyEmpaq is security friendly, there is nothing obscure or secretly shipped when you distribute your project with it: anybody can just open the `pyz` file (it's just a ZIP) and inspect it.

+It's also safe regarding licenses when distributing your packed software.
+Unlike packing mechanisms that rely on putting inside a big blob, with PyEmpaq you don't have to worry about the licenses of your software dependencies (and the dependencies' dependencies) in regard to distributing them.

 ### Limitations: